 Terminologies/resources Mapped disorders, groups of disorders & subtypes

-Subtypes

-UMLS 4,789
+UMLS 4,745

-MeSH 1,822
+MeSH 1,731

-SNOMED CT 5,219
+SNOMED CT 5,702

-MedDRA 1,157
+MedDRA 1,148

-OMIM 4,594
+OMIM 4,609

-GARD 3,790
+GARD 3,756

-Table 2 Number of mapped diseases (groups of disorders, disorders and sub-types) per terminology (January 2019) \Exact mappings only \\All mappings
+Table 2 Number of mapped diseases (groups of disorders, disorders and sub-types) per terminology (January 2020) Exact mappings only All mappings

 The Orphanet nomenclature is annotated with phenotypic traits information.
-From 2015 Orphanet disorders are annotated with the Human Phenotype Ontology, a standard and controlled terminology covering phenotypic abnormalities in human diseases, recognised as the reference in the domain, and a designated IRDIRC Recognized Resource.
+From 2015, Orphanet disorders are annotated with the Human Phenotype Ontology, a standard and controlled terminology covering phenotypic abnormalities in human diseases, recognised as the reference in the domain, and a designated IRDIRC Recognized Resource.
 Each phenotypic term is associated with the frequency of occurrence (obligate, very frequent, frequent, occasional, very rare, excluded), and whether the annotated HPO term is a major diagnostic criterion or a pathognomonic sign of the rare disease.
-As a result of this work, 3,312 diseases are annotated with HPO terms.
+As a result of this work, 3,8423 diseases are annotated with HPO terms.
 Further annotations to HPO are being carried out.
 Based on these annotations, partnerships are being developed to provide an optimised assistance-to-diagnosis tool.

 Orphanet provides epidemiological and natural history information on each rare disease.
 Disease inheritance and age of onset categories are provided (Table 3).
 Point prevalence, annual incidence, prevalence at birth and lifetime prevalence data are now documented in addition to the prevalence intervals available on the website (for Europe, USA and worldwide) (Table 4).
 Minimum, maximum and mean figures for each item are documented according to geographic zones, when information is available in Orphadata.
 The number of cases or families reported in the literature is also indicated for very rare diseases.
 Data sources and validation status are supplied for all data.
-This new epidemiological data is available for more than 5,700 diseases (groups of diseases, disorders and subtypes) and constitutes a unique and global source of information which we hope is useful to all users concerned, namely policymakers, the research community and the orphan drug industry involved in orphan drug development.
+This new epidemiological data is available for more than 5,800 diseases (groups of diseases, disorders and subtypes) and constitutes a unique and global source of information which we hope is useful to all users concerned, namely policymakers, the research community and the orphan drug industry involved in orphan drug development.
 The data are made available for download on www.orphadata.org.

-Natural history data Number of groups of disorders, disorders and sub-types
+Natural history data Number of groups of disorders, disorders and sub- types

-Average age of onset 5,879
+Average age of onset 6,198

-Mode of inheritance 5,341
+Mode of inheritance 5,303

-Table 3 Number of disease (groups of diseases, disorders and sub-types) per natural history data (January 2019)
+Table 3 Number of disease (groups of diseases, disorders and sub-types) per natural history data (January 2020)

-Epidemiological data Number of groups of disorders, disorders and sub-types
+Epidemiological data Number of groups of disorders, disorders and sub- types

-Point prevalence 5,722
+Point prevalence 5,804

-Prevalence at birth 507
+Prevalence at birth 517

 Lifetime prevalence 46

-Annual incidence 575
+Annual incidence 582

-Table 4 Number of diseases (groups of disorders, disorders and sub-types) per epidemiological data (January 2019)
+Table 4 Number of diseases (groups of disorders, disorders and sub-types) per epidemiological data (January 2020)

 Orphanet also provides information on activity limitation/participation restriction (functional consequences) described in rare diseases, using the Orphanet Functioning Thesaurus, derived and adapted from the International Classification of Functioning, Disability and Health - Children and Youth (ICF-CY, WHO 2007).
 The provided information is assessed from the whole patients' population affected by the disease, receiving standard care and management (specific and/or symptomatic management, prevention and prophylaxis, devices and aids, care and support).
 Functional consequences are organised by their frequency in the patient population.
 Each functional consequence is recorded with: frequency in the patients' population, temporality, degree of severity, loss of ability when relevant, defined as the progressive and definitive loss of a skill or participation over the course of the disease.
-There are currently 493 clinical entities annotated with their functional consequences.
+There are 493 clinical entities with functional consequences annotated4.

-&lt;sup>3 As of January 2019.
+3 As of January 2020.